margarethilliard/margarethilliard/README.md

 I'm a computational biologist doing interdisciplinary microbiome and nutrition research. 💻 🧬 🍔

-👯 Currently collaborating with the Western Human Nutrition Research Center on applying machine learning + taxonomically-aware algorithms to predict plasma B12 from fecal metagenome and diet data.
+👯 Currently collaborating with scientists at the Western Human Nutrition Research Center applying machine learning + taxonomically-aware algorithms to predict plasma B12 from fecal metagenome and diet data.

 🌱 Learning Snakemake for reproducible bioinformatics workflows and Docker for shareable R-based analyses.